Sicarius07/Log-Analyzer/README.md

 - **Backend**: FastAPI + ChromaDB + OpenAI + Pandas
 - **Frontend**: React + Shadcn/ui + Tailwind CSS (dark theme)
 - **LLM**: GPT-4.1-mini

+The primary challenge was filtering structured logs based on natural language user prompts.
+Subsequent steps—such as analyzing the filtered logs and identifying the most relevant entries—were comparatively straightforward and could be effectively handled through standard LLM calls.

+For the filtering process, multiple approaches were explored.
+A multi-step, tool-call–based filtering mechanism was implemented using a pandas DataFrame.
+While this in-memory method performed well for smaller datasets, a more scalable solution would involve indexing and querying logs using Elasticsearch or a similar search system.

+During experimentation, a high number of near-duplicate logs were observed, which adversely affected the accuracy of vector semantic search.
+Applying clustering before indexing into the vector database could significantly improve performance—although it would increase the initial indexing time, subsequent analysis and retrieval would become faster and more precise.

+For cost estimation, the token cost for gpt-4.1-mini is hardcoded.